 3. Investors Bid On The Tax Lien Certificate

-Depending on the auction, bids may be based on either the cash amount someone is willing to pay for the certificate or the interest rate they’re willing to accept.
-In the case of cash offers, a certificate goes to the highest bidder.
-In the case of interest rate, it goes to the lowest bidder.
+Depending on the auction, bids are based on a fixed cash amount or an interest rate.
+In the case of cash offers, the certificate goes to the highest bidder.
+In the case of an interest rate, it goes to the lowest bidder.

-Keep in mind that the lower the interest rate you bid on a tax lien certificate, the lower the profit you could potentially receive.
-Bidding wars on tax liens can drive the interest rate – and therefore the profit – down.
+Keep in mind that the lower the interest rate you bid on a tax lien certificate, the lower the profit you’ll make.
+Bidding wars on tax liens can drag the interest rate – and therefore profit potential – down.

 4. Winning Investor Takes Control Of The Tax Lien Certificate